Mieczysław Weinberg: The Passenger(2015)

 Au revoir les enfants tells a heartbreaking story of friendship and devastating loss concerning two boys living in Nazi-occupied France.
 At a provincial Catholic boarding school, the precocious youths enjoy true camaraderie—until a secret is revealed.
 Based on events from writer-director Malle’s own childhood, the film is a subtle, precisely observed tale of courage, cowardice, and tragic awakening.

-The Bloom of Yesterday(de)
+The Guard of Auschwitz(en)

 Fatherland(en)